 The cost of living varies across the nation (and globe) so it makes sense that the expectation of financial responsibilities to the birth mother would also vary.
 Some states place a maximum amount that can be paid to the expectant family as a whole or within sub-categories.
 These expenses should be considered necessities and not allowing them to live lavishly.

 It should be noted that these expenses should never be paid directly to a birth mother or family!
 All of these costs should always go through your attorney or agency.
 It is also common practice for many of these fees to be paid directly to the provider and never touch the hand of the birth mother.
 Be sure to discuss a payment plan with your agency or attorney ahead of time.
-Many pay the additional costs with gifts cards and not cash.
+Many pay the additional costs with gift cards and not cash.
 They would also help the birth family by only dispersing necessary amounts each month or on an as-needed basis.
 If you have any concerns about the fees, be sure to discuss them with your adoption professional.
 Keep in mind that these are women who have recognized that there is someone who can better care for a new baby than they can, and this may be due to a financial reason.
 They should be respected and supported for choosing this life for their child.

 Agency and Attorney Fees